Anton-Gladyshev/pypty/README.md

 ---

+# Relevant literature
-## If you have any questions after reading this guide, the following papers, books and links might explain the working principle of the code:
+If you have any questions after reading this guide, the following papers, books and links might explain the working principle of the code:

 ## Multi-slice formalism and the NN-style approach
 1) Earl J. Kirkland.
 Advanced Computing  in Electron Microscopy